List of He-Man and the Masters of the Universe characters: Snout Spout

 Snout Spout is a heroic firefighter with a metal elephant-shaped head, who can squirt water out of his trunk.
 He appears in the She-Ra cartoon and in several He-Man comic books as an Eternian warrior.
 In several of his She-Ra appearances, he is called by the figure's prototype name Hose Nose.
 He only appears in the She-Ra cartoon because the original He-Man cartoon stopped production by the time his figure was released.
 Of course, one episode mentioned that he was a friend of He-Man.
 He more closely resembled the action figure in his "Snout Spout" appearance than he did in his "Hose Nose" appearance.
 A planned episode of She-Ra was to include Snout Spout's kind called Hosers, but it was scrapped.
 His figure came with a fireman's axe (he did not have this in the cartoon).

 In the Masters of the Universe Classics toyline, Jaxton was an Etherian peasant who was one of three gladiators captured by Hordak and thrown into the experimental matrix which grafted cybernetic parts to him.
 He later escaped to Eternia and sided with He-Man.

-Snout Spout is voiced by George DiCenzo in the 1980's cartoon.
+Snout Spout is voiced by George DiCenzo in the 1980s cartoon.